 It's been another extraordinary school year, and students are eager for some well-deserved rest and relaxation this summer.
-We know that remote learning has been difficult, and that all of the different transitions this year has taken a toll on everyone.
 It is important, however, to remember that children of all ages need to read during the summer months.
-On average, students lose two months of reading skills over a normal summer, and time-on-learning was already lost due to school closures.
+On average, students lose two months of reading skills over the summer.
 It is our focus to motivate students to create and support their own reading culture, thereby offering them greater opportunities for success in their lives.
-Students should read for about 30 minutes daily year-round.
-Research studies show that children who read on an almost daily basis develop much higher academic success rates than those who do not, leading to increased potential for personal choice and success as they grow.
+Students should read for about 30 minutes daily vear-round.
+Research studies show that children who read on an almost daily basis develop much higher academic success rates than those who do not.

+leading to increased potential for personal choice and success as they grow.

-SCURCE: Allington, Richard L., Avan Mopti-Frenzen, Gregory Camilli, Lunetto Williams, Jennifer Graff, Jacqueleo Zelo, Coartney Zmach, and Rhonda Novak: "Advinesting Summer Reading Setback Among Economically Disadrantraged Elementary Stutients" Reading Psychology 31 5 (2010): 411-02 "Web This booklet outlines the requirements for each grade level along with expectations of what is required of students at the start of the school year.
-Every student will be required to read only ONE book -a mandatory title per grade level.
+This booklet outlines the requirements for each grade level along with expectations of what is required of students at the start of the school year.
+Every student will be required to read only ONE book-a mandatory title per grade level.
 We are providing a list of recommended titles by grade level for students who wish to go beyond the required reading, but they are not mandatory.
+We believe this list will appeal to our students in terms of genre, interest, and reading level.
+All novels on this list are deemed grade-level appropriate.
+However, students are not limited to this list if they wish to read more than one book.

-Both Amazon and Barnes and Noble (online) have a variety of paperback, ebook, and audiobook versions of the required titles for sale and delivery.
-If you or your child has a library card, you can borrow ebooks and audiobooks for free on any device through the Overdrive or Libby app.
+Both Amazon and Barnes and Noble have a variety of paperback, ebook, and audiobook versions of the required titles for sale and delivery.
+If you or your child has a library card, you can borrow ebooks and audiobooks for free on any device through the Libby app.

 Students are also encouraged to practice keyboarding skills over the summer to ensure they can effectively type on their iPads during the school year.
-Being able to type the recommended words per minute will also help students during the computer-based MCAS testing in English Language Arts, Mathematics and 8th grade Science.
+Being able to type the recommended words per minute will also help students during the computer-based MCAS testing in English Language Arts, Mathematics, and 8th-grade Science.